akajuvonen/akajuvonen.github.io/_drafts/spark-mllib-vs-ml.md

 Learning libraries built-in.
 But when I first started using Spark, I was confused.
 There seem to be two ML implementations.
 In addition, the naming conventions might be a bit confusing, as well.
 What are the different APis and which one should I choose?
-Let's take a brief look.
+Let's take a brief look, focusing mostly on what all of this means for programmers.

 The older API is known as MLlib (more on naming a bit later), and it is based on RDDs, or [Resilient Distributed Datasets][rdd].
 They are faul-tolerant